mattrude/time.mattrude.com/README.md

 This is my timeservers web site's source repository.
-This repository doesn't contain the code for NTP, but instead the code to run the actual website.
+This repository doesn't contain the code for NTP, but instead the code to run my actual time server website.

 ## About ##